 The artwork for The Twelfth Transforming was never released as a promotional poster, but due to its uniqueness as the last of the Dillon covers commissioned for Pauline’s work we are offering it as well.
 Whether you’re a fan of Pauline’s novels or not, these gorgeous posters will be a beautiful addition to any wall.

 When the Chicago Review Press re-issued The Eagle and the Raven in October 2007, they included the original cover and published the novel with a foreword by author Donna Gillespie (Lady of the Light, The Light-Bearer).
-They included a foreword from Michelle Moran (Nefertiti, The Heretic Queen) with their April 2010 release of Child of the Morning, and have announced that the release of Stargate will follow in the summer of 2016.
+They included a foreword from Michelle Moran (Nefertiti, The Heretic Queen) with their April 2010 release of Child of the Morning, and released Stargate in the summer of 2016.
 We are pleased that they’ve re-issued these works with covers based on the originals.